nataliasitko/api-gateway/docs/user/tutorials/quick-start-os.md

 <!-- tabs:start -->
 #### **Kyma Dashboard**

-1. In  `api-gateway-tutorial` namespace, go to **Discovery and Network > API Rules**.
+1. In the `api-gateway-tutorial` namespace, go to **Discovery and Network > API Rules**.
 2. Choose **Create**.
-3. Provide the following configuration details.
+3. Provide the following details.
   - **Name**: `httpbin`
-  - In the `Service` section, select:
+  - In the `Service` section, add:
     - **Service Name**: `httpbin`
     - **Port**: `8000`
-  - In the `Service` section, add:
+  - In the **Service** section, add:
     - **Namespace**: `api-gateway-tutorial`
     - **Name**: `kyma-gateway`
     - **Host**: `httpbin.local.kyma.dev`
-  - In the `Rules` section, add two Rules.
-Use the following configuration for the first one:
+  - In the **Rules** section, use the following configuration for the first Rule:
     - **Path**: `/.*`
     - **Handler**: `no_auth`
     - **Methods**: `GET`
-  - Use the following configuration for the second Rule:
+  - Create one more Rule with the configuration:
     - **Path**: `/post`
     - **Handler**: `no_auth`
     - **Methods**: `POST`